Relation between Wigner energy and proton-neutron pairing: Determination of the model parameters

+Requiring the smooth $1/A$-dependence of the symmetry energy, the fit of the calculated differences $E(T=1)-E(T=0)$ to the experimental ones gave:

-Odd-odd $N=Z$ nuclei with $A>40$ often have a ground state that has $T=1>T_z=0$.
+As already discussed, odd-odd $N=Z$ nuclei with $A>40$ have a ground state that has $T=1>T_z=0$.
 The inversion of the isospin order has been explained by Refs. \citep{Vo00} and \citep{MF00}.
-The $T=0$ state in the odd-odd nucleus is lifted relative to the $T=0$ ground state of the even-even neighbors, by the two-quasiparticle excitation energy $2\Delta_{EEOO}$.
-The $T=1$ state is lifted by the isorotational energy $1/\Theta$, which is somewhat smaller than $2\Delta_{EEOO}$.
-Fig. \ref{fig:inversion} shows that calculations fairly well reproduce energy difference between the lowest $T=1$ and $T=0$ states, which measures to relative strength of the pair correlation and the isorotaional energies.
+The $T=0$ state in the odd-odd nucleus is lifted relative to the $T=0$ ground state of the even-even neighbors, by the two quasi-particle excitation energy $2\Delta$.
+The $T=1$ state is lifted by the isorotational energy $1/\Theta$, which is somewhat smaller than $2\Delta$.

+Figure \ref{fig:inversion} shows that calculations well reproduce energy difference between the lowest $T=1$ and $T=0$ states, which measures to relative strength of the isovector pair correlation and the isorotational energies.
+There are large fluctuations in the theoretical calculations caused by the uneven level spacings, which are roughly reproduced.
+The deviations are of the same order as the ones of $2\Delta$ and have the same origin.

+The coefficient of the symmetry energy in the liquid drop model $4a_A=1/2\theta_{LD}=100 MeV/A$.
+The value of $C=58.9MeV/A$ is consistent with the general estimates \cite{BM99} that the interaction part of the symmetry energy amounts to about 50\% of its total value.